ntop/ntopng/doc/src/how_to_start/running_as_a_daemon.rst

    * Stopping ntopng
    .done.

-To stop the daemon on a unix system with systemd use
+To stop the daemon on a Unix system with systemd use

 .. code:: bash